 Staying at Log House Holidays

 The first thing you notice when you arrive is the quiet, and the space.
-The owners have resisted the temptation to squeeze too many cabins in, so you have acres of room – most of the time you can only see a couple of other cabins in the distance and only spot any other guests walking around the lake path.
+The owners have resisted the temptation to squeeze too many cabins around the lake, so you have acres of room – most of the time you can only see a couple of other cabins in the distance and only spot any other guests walking around the lake path.
 It all adds to the feeling of really getting away from everything.

 So what’s it like staying in these hot tub lodges in the Cotswolds?
 I first visited Log House Holidays in 2017 and loved it so much I’ve been back three times, staying in different cabins.
 All of them share the same rustic luxury Scandinavian style, but their different sizes and configurations mean they’re good for everything from a romantic couple’s trip to groups of friends or family.

-Each cabin comes with its own private hot tub, heated to a toasty 39 degrees, a fully-equipped kitchen, TV, DVD player and digital radio, and has a log burner inside and fire pit outside, with a supply of logs, firelighters and the all-important marshmallows included.
+Each cabin comes with its own private hot tub, which is heated to a toasty 39 degrees, a fully-equipped kitchen, TV, DVD player and digital radio, and has a log burner inside and fire pit outside, with a supply of logs, firelighters and the all-important marshmallows included.

 The smallest cabins – Monty’s Retreat, Lake Springs House, Island Lodge and Elsa – sleep four, with two double bedrooms and an open-plan combined kitchen, lounge and diner.
 Kaiser’s Kabin and Keno Lodge both sleep six and are spread over two floors, with a balcony overlooking the lake.
 And Moondara is larger, sleeping eight and with its own beach and fire pit island.